 Bulgarian kashkaval goes great on its own, as a side dish, on salads, in meals and virtually anywhere.

-This is a traditional white Bulgarian kashkaval cheese made from sheep’s milk in different pack sizes and packaging (tin, plastic, vacuum).
+This is a traditional Bulgarian kashkaval cheese made from sheep’s milk in different pack sizes and packaging (tin, plastic, vacuum).